plq/mimi/draft-arslan-mimi-outer-03.md

 The history of instant messaging so far makes it obvious that it's not possible to foresee all actions a client may implement.
 For example, at the height of its popularity, the MSN client famously let its users shake the windows of their peers.
-WhatsApp is very good at sending plain-text messages, but Snapchat came up with stickers and expiring messages, which other clients eventually had to implement.
+WhatsApp is very good at sending plain-text messages, but e.g. Line came up with stickers and Snapchat came up with expiring messages, which other clients had to eventually implement.

 Any system that seeks to unify message exchange must be flexible enough to capture and encode any current and future needs of messaging applications.